Chart Color Schemes

 Health performance in Labrador is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

-Labrador faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
-Approximately 50% (~9,872 people) of Labrador's total population has private health cover, compared to 52.5% in the rest of Queensland and a national average of 55.7%.
+Labrador faces significant health challenges according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The prevalence of common health conditions is notable across both younger and older age cohorts.
+Approximately 50% of Labrador's total population (~9,825 people) has private health cover, which is relatively low compared to Regional Qld's 52.5% and the national average of 55.7%.

-Mental health issues impact 10.2% of residents, while arthritis affects 9.9%.
-About 63.2% of residents declare themselves completely clear of medical ailments, compared to 67.6% in the rest of Queensland.
+The most common medical conditions in the area are mental health issues and arthritis, impacting 10.2% and 9.9% of residents respectively.
+63.2% of residents declared themselves completely clear of medical ailments compared to 67.6% across Regional Qld.
 The working-age population faces notable health challenges with elevated chronic condition rates.
-Labrador has 22.8% (4,526 people) of its residents aged 65 and over, higher than the 20.4% in the rest of Queensland.
+Labrador has 22.7% of residents aged 65 and over (4,484 people), which is higher than the 20.4% in Regional Qld.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health